ramsey/beatles/README.md

 A `John` expresses a truth value.
 It can be either `Somewhere man` (true) or `Nowhere man` (false).

 ```
-Let it be myBool Is a John
+Let it be MyBool Is a John
-myBool Yeah yeah yeah Somewhere man
+MyBool Yeah yeah yeah Somewhere man

-Skelter myBool Is Somewhere man
+Skelter MyBool Is Somewhere man
     Paperback writer 'The statement is true'
 Helter
     Paperback writer 'The statement is false'